-There seems to have been little publicity about The Heat Network (Metering and Billing) Regulations 2014 (as amended by the The Heat Network (Metering and Billing) (Amendment) Regulations 2015) which are being phased in but the majority commenced on 18 December 2014 and 31 December 2014.
+There has been little publicity about The Heat Network (Metering and Billing) Regulations 2014 (as amended by The Heat Network (Metering and Billing) (Amendment) Regulations 2015) which are being phased in but the majority commenced on 18 December 2014 and 31 December 2014.

 The duties under the regulations apply to a “heat supplier”.

 A landlord is a heat supplier if ALL of the following apply-

 - there is distribution of thermal energy in the form of steam, hot water, or chilled liquids from a central source in a building (e.g. a gas boiler)

 - the thermal energy is used to provide heating, hot water or cooling